College | March 20, 2023 | Chris Morrison

 1. Plan ahead

-2. Become familiar with all your post-secondary education options
+2. Consider all your post-secondary education options

 The U.S. Department of Education’s College Scorecard is a great resource that can help you see your desired college’s academic programs, costs, admission statistics, and post-graduate job placements and starting salaries.

-The more money you can set aside now, will mean less money you’ll need to borrow later.
+The more money you can set aside now will mean less money you’ll need to borrow later.

 4. Apply for scholarships

 Scholarships are invaluable when it comes to offsetting college costs.
-How America Pays for College 2022 found that 73% of families used scholarships and grants to pay for college; these are sources of free money that you don’t have to pay back.
+"How America Pays for College 2023," by Sallie Mae and Ipsos, found that 29% of families used scholarships and grants to pay for college; these are sources of free money that you don’t have to pay back.

 Also make sure to review your college’s financial aid website to see what scholarship opportunities they offer or recommend to students.
 Browse various organizations and financial aid websites to see what other college scholarship opportunities exist out there.
 You can even call your financial aid office and ask what’s available.